zidonb/FarmTranslate/Project Docs/structure.md

    ↓
 Bot saves message to BOTH:
    - translation_msg_context (last 6 messages for translation)
-   - message_history (full 30-day history for summaries) ← NEW
+   - message_history (full 30-day history for action items) ← NEW
    ↓
 Bot increments manager's message counter (if not subscribed) ↓